Yanbin-Yin/Yanbin-Yin.github.io/_pages/about.md

 My name is Yanbin Yin.
 I'm a forth year undergraduate student from [Gaoling School of Artificial Intelligence](http://ai.ruc.edu.cn/english/index.htm), [Renmin University of China](https://en.ruc.edu.cn).

 I am applying for 2025 Fall PhD.
-My current reserach focuses on large language models (LLMs), aiming to address the following challenges:
+My current reserach focuses on **Multi-Agent Coordination**, aiming to address the following challenges:

-- **Foundamental Development:** How to effectively inject knowledge into LLMs through pretraining?
+- **Scalable Cooperation through Cooperative Mechanism:**

-- **Exploitation:** How to elicit the capability and knowledge in LLMs through instruction finetuning?
+How can we enhance the ability of Large Foundation Models (LFMs) to build robust cooperative mechanisms?
+How can these mechanisms be leveraged to achieve scalable cooperation?

-- **Application:** How to evaluate LLMs’ capabilities, how to improve LLMs’ capabilities by prompting engineering or LLM reasoning and how to employ LLMs for scientific discovery?
+- **Autonomous Evolution through Collective Wisdom:** How can we unlock the full potential of collective wisdom?
+How can we leverage this wisdom to build an autonomous evolutionary ecosystem?

 I am very fortunate to be advised by [Prof. Zhiting Hu](https://zhiting.ucsd.edu) from UCSD and [Prof. XinZhao](https://gsai.ruc.edu.cn/english/waynexinzhao) from Renmin University of China.